-Ste.
-Anne Parish invites those who would like to learn more about Fr.
+We invite those who would like to learn more about Fr.
 Richard to visit our campus.
 Fr.
-Richard is interred in at Ste.
+Richard is interred at the Basilica of Ste.
 Anne de Detroit in our Fr.
 Gabriel Richard Chapel.
 An annual exhibition occurs each September and October that displays Fr.
 Richard’s letters, books, chalice and artifacts.

 Fr.
 Gabriel Richard, P.S.S.